CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU websocket.md

 ---
 # Getting started with the LCU websocket

-In LCU land, rather than the UX process constantly polling the LCU endpoints to see if anything has changed, the LCU API also hosts a websocket allowing the UI to be notified about changes (like you receiving a friend request or a chat message).
-This guide will show you how you can interact with this websocket to receive notifications that might be needed for your app (like champion select events or winning/losing).
+Alongside the LCU REST API, the League Client Architecture uses a websocket connection to communicate changes from the LCU itself to the UX process to be shown to you (for example a friend request or a chat message you receive).
+This guide will show you how to connect to this websocket and request a notification about state changes.

 This guide assumes that you have basic knowledge about the LCU API.
 Check out our other guide to help you get started.